Coroecram/CodeChallenge/README.md

 #### CodeChallenge: Eventbrite Mini

-Please spend no more than **1 hour** to complete the following challenge.

-We need three classes in either **Ruby or Javascript**:
+##We have three classes
-* **Event** - An event has a name, date, and attendees.
+# **Event** - An event has a name, date, and attendees.
-* **Person** - A person has a first name and a last name.
+# **Person** - A person has a first name and a last name.
-* **Invite** -  An invite has a person and an event.
+# **Invite** -  An invite has a person and an event.

-Once completed you should easily be able to create events, and get them attended by many people by way of invites.
-The way you structure your api, and how to interact with it is totally up to you.

-**Fork this repository** for you solution, and send us the link.
+Since there was only 1 hour to complete this assignment, my browser-based API is far from complete.

+However, the use of this "miniapp" is good enough, especially considering the time constraints, by simply using the Rails Console.
+This is accessible by changing the console directory ('cd') to the MiniEventBrite folder within this project and entering 'rails c' once there.

+From the Rails console,  a user can do the RESTful options for Events, Invites, and Users.

+I added another column to Invitations where they can be confirmed so that Events have both Invited and Attendees.

+Events need a name and date, so to create an Event, for example, type in:
+Event.create!(name: "First Event", date: DateTime.new(2016, 1, 10))
+(With the browser-based API, this would be much more intuitive.)

+A Person needs a firstname and lastname, so to create a Person, for example, type in:
+Person.create!(firstname: "Jane", lastname: "Doe")

+Finally, to create an Invitation you need an event_id and person_id, so, following from the last two examples:
+Invitation.create!(event_id: 1, person_id: 1) will create an Invitation for Jane Doe to the First Event.